-The City of Urbana offers a Transitional Housing Program to provide housing and support services to selected families who have been participants of one of the transitional housing programs or who are otherwise homeless.
+The City of Urbana Grants Management Division offers a Transitional Housing Program to provide housing and support services to selected families who have been participants of one of the other transitional housing programs in the area or who are otherwise homeless.
 Families live in the houses from six months to two years while making the transition from homelessness to permanent housing.
 The Transitional Housing Program offers training in life skills and provides supportive relationships and services.
 To qualify for the program a family should be referred from another transitional housing program, a social service agency, school or church, and must have resided in Champaign County for at least three months.
 However, self-referrals are also accepted.
 Eligibility decisions are based on motivation, family size relative to the size of the house, and the potential for successful completion in the program.
 The City funds this program and provides case management services to the residents.
 The City owns and leases three of the five transitional housing properties it operates, while the County leases the remaining two units.
+The Transitional Housing Program is Funded with Community Development Block Grant Funding and Home Investment Partnerships Funding.
+The latest round of applications resulted in over 30 applications for 5 housing opportunities, suggesting that more transitional housing is needed in the community.